 Chickens are often hailed by urban dwellers, families, and smallholders because of the benefits they offer.

-The benefits of poultry keeping which are typically cited include: offers enjoyment and relaxation; acts as source of fresh, healthy meat and eggs; provides entertainment and education for children.
-As pets, chickens are relatively inexpensive to maintain compared to other popular pets.
-And as a hobby, poultry keeping can create an extra source of income, by way of eggs, meat and bird sales or prize money from show birds.
+The benefits of poultry keeping which are typically cited include: offers enjoyment and relaxation; acts as source of fresh, healthy meat and eggs; provides entertainment and education for children; as pets, chickens are relatively inexpensive to maintain compared to other popular pets; as a hobby, poultry keeping can create an extra source of income, by way of eggs, meat and bird sales or prize money from show birds.

 Poultry keepers must first determine if they are legally able to keep poultry.